 This handout is on the opposite side of the activities with honesty mentioned earlier.
 You can find both pages here.

-- How do you feel when somebody isn’t being honest?
+- How do you think other people feel when you are not honest?

-Next, the child is asked to imagine that he has done something bad and is suffering from a guilty conscience.
-His choices are to keep quiet or talk to a parent or responsible adult and consider the consequences of each choice.
+Next, the child is asked to imagine that they have done something awful and are suffering from a guilty conscience.
+Their choices are to keep quiet or talk to a parent or responsible adult and consider the consequences of each choice.